shatteredsilicon/ssm-doc/docs/conf-postgres.md

 And make sure you have run `CREATE EXTENSION IF NOT EXISTS pg_stat_statements;` for the database used in the Query Analytics system.

+!!! alert alert-info "Note"
+    For best results, make sure the PostgreSQL user used in the system is a member of the role `pg_read_all_stats`.
+See also <https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-STATS-VIEWS>.

 ## Supported versions of PostgreSQL

 SSM follows [postgresql.org EOL policy](https://www.postgresql.org/support/versioning/), and thus supports monitoring PostgreSQL version 9.4 and up.
 Older versions may work, but will not be supported.